Rainbow Challenge Day 13 - Red

 @cocokinetic

 Mauritius, January 2023: I've been interested in photography for just under a year.
-I began posting on this site April 2022.
-I use both...
+I began posting to this site April 2022, but opened up...

 photos